-Whether you have an essay for your ENG 101 class looming or you're participating in this November's NaNoWriMo at the JJC Library write ins on Wednesdays, you know that a blank screen with a blinking cursor can be intimidating.
+Whether you have a five-page essay due, or you're participating in NaNoWriMo this November at the JJC Library, you know that a blank screen with a blinking cursor can be intimidating.
 If you have a lot of work ahead of you and you're not sure where to start, the tips outlined in this blog can help you power through your writing slump.
 Good luck!

 1. Set aside time specifically for writing.